njeanne/contacts_comparison/README.md

 |1988              |2                 |after RdRp nsP5           |1                              |9                |1777:HEPAC-64_ZNF787_ORF1                         |
 |1989              |1                 |after RdRp nsP5           |1                              |9                |1778:HEPAC-64_ZNF787_ORF1                         |

-- the annotated MSAs by domain with the contacts between the region of interest and the other domains.
+- the MSAs by domain annotated by:
+  - the atoms' contacts count by alignment position.
+  - the samples' count having a contact by alignment position.

-  The numbers of common contacts' positions between the two conditions are highlighted in <span style="color:blue">blue</span>, and the numbers of different contacts' positions between the two conditions are highlighted in <span style="color:red">red</span>.
+  An example of an annotated MSA by atoms' contacts counts.
+The numbers of common contacts' positions between the two conditions are highlighted in <span style="color:blue">blue</span>, and the numbers of different contacts' positions between the two conditions are highlighted in <span style="color:red">red</span>:

   ![MSA](doc/_static/msa.svg)